0xevm1/proxy-ml-api/README.md

 🗒️ Caching - premature optimization

-🔁 Deployment - a github pages or vercel deployment is certainly possible, and it will enforce SSL/TLS
+✅  Deployment - deployed to Heroku at https://still-wave-11774-7cc43877f1f6.herokuapp.com/ and it will enforce SSL/TLS

 ✅ Documentation - via comments, README and Swagger UI